Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-coinbase/README.md

 Accept crypto payments via Coinbase Commerce in Vendure.

-**Orders are NOT transitioned to `PaymentSettled` when Coinbase redirects the customer to the confirmation page.
-You should notify your customer with a message that the order will be handled when their transaction is confirmed**
+**Orders are NOT transitioned to `PaymentSettled` when Coinbase redirects the customer to the confirmation page, because crypto transactions can take some time to confirm.
+You should notify your customer with a message that the order will be handled when their transaction is confirmed.**

-**A payment can not be reversed by a customer, but can theoretically be rejected, but this is usually not the case.
-It's your own responsibility to check for failed payments in Coinbase.**

 ## Getting started